pingcap/docs-cn/dashboard/dashboard-ops-deploy.md

 ### Switch to another PD instance to serve TiDB Dashboard

-For a running cluster deployed using TiUP, you can use the `tiup ctl pd` command to change the PD instance that serves TiDB Dashboard, or re-specify a PD instance to serve TiDB Dashboard when it is disabled:
+For a running cluster deployed using TiUP, you can use the `tiup ctl:<cluster-version> pd` command to change the PD instance that serves TiDB Dashboard, or re-specify a PD instance to serve TiDB Dashboard when it is disabled:

 {{< copyable "shell-regular" >}}